evanhessler/CrookBook/project_documents/software_design_description_document.md

 The History Model interfaces with our controller CSC through both the addEntry(request) and searchCases(request) function, which takes the request (of type Django.forms.Form).

 #### 6.3.2.7 Homepage View CSU
-The Homepage View interfaces with our controller CSC through the viewAllCases() function, which displays the entire database in a table.
+The Homepage View interfaces with our controller CSU through the viewAllCases() function, which sends a GET request to the controller.

 #### 6.3.2.8 Create Case View CSU
-The Create Case View interfaces with our controller CSC through the addEntry(request) function, which takes the request (of type Django.forms.Form).
+The Create Case View interfaces with our controller CSU.
+After a GET request from the Create Case View CSU, the controller CSU sends a Django.forms.form object to the view which will be filled out by the user.
+The form is then sent back to the controller with a POST request.

 #### 6.3.2.9 Edit Case View CSU
-The Edit Case View interfaces with our controller CSC through the editEntry(requst, master_dr) function, which takes the request (of type Django.forms.Form) and replaces the entry with the matching master_dr with it.
+The Edit Case View interfaces with our controller CSU.
+After a GET request from the Create Case View CSU, the controller CSU sends a Django.forms.form object to the view which will be edited by the user.
+The form is then sent back to the controller with a POST request.

 #### 6.3.2.10 Search Cases View CSU
-The Search Cases View interfaces with our controller CS through the searchCases(request) which takes the request (of type Django.forms.Form) and finds all matching cases.
+The Search Cases View interfaces with our controller CSU.
+After a GET request from the Create Case View CSU, the controller CSU sends a Django.forms.form object to the view which will be filled out by the user.
+The form is then sent back to the controller with a POST request.

 ### 6.3.3  Detailed Data Structure Descriptions
 #### 6.3.3.1 District Model CSU